 (1) Southern Cross University (SCU) has developed areas of targeted research excellence as evidenced by the national Excellence in Research for Australia assessment exercise.
-SCU will continue to strategically pursue research excellence and growth through a structure of Research Institutes and Research Programs.
+SCU will continue to strategically pursue research excellence and growth through a structure of Research Institutes and Research Centres.

 (2) This policy affirms the role of a limited number of Research Institutes in allowing SCU to target research activity in areas for which we will be recognised for conducting research which is well above world standard, and globally significant.